department-of-veterans-affairs/vets-website/content/pages/education/work-learn/job-and-apprenticeship.md

 Veterans<br />

 **Exception:**
-You can't get OJT if you’re an active-duty Servicemember or a spouse using a transferred benefit.
+You can’t get OJT if you’re an active-duty Servicemember or a spouse using a transferred benefit.
 </div>

 ### What benefits can I get?